 Asbestosis is not cancer, but studies show that having this disease can make it more likely to get lung cancer later.
 Patients who have asbestosis may even get mesothelioma later.
 While asbestosis is not cancer, there are long-term complications that are involved with this disease.
 There is no cure.

 How Asbestosis and Mesothelioma Develop

 Asbestosis and mesothelioma are both caused by asbestos exposure.
+Who is at risk for mesothelioma?
 Those who are at the highest risk for mesothelioma, such as miners, laborers, veterans, are the same people who are at risk for asbestosis.

 Another thing in common between these diseases is the latency period.
 It can take up to 40 years from asbestos exposure for the diseases to develop.

 A major difference between the diseases is how they develop.
 Asbestosis develops from asbestos fibers getting suck in the alveoli – the air sacs in your lungs.
 Mesothelioma develops from tiny asbestos fibers getting stuck in the lung’s lining.

 Asbestosis is caused by the scarring that occurs from the asbestos fibers in the alveoli.
 These are the tiny air sacs in your lungs where oxygen and carbon dioxide exchange takes place.
 Asbestosis gets worse as time goes on.
 The lungs get stiffer as scarring gets worse and it gets more difficult to take a deep breath.

 Another big difference between them is the effects of smoking.
 While smoking can cause and make asbestosis worse, there are no studies that show that smoking causes mesothelioma.
 But smoking can make it more likely to get mesothelioma if you have been exposed to asbestos.